Nikolai558/SCT_Parse/README.txt

 *******************************
 Change Log:
+	Version 1.2.0:
+		Added version checker.
+Everytime the program starts up it will check github to see if the current versions match.
+If they do nothing will happen and the program will continue.
+However, if they do not match it will notify the user of the new release on github.
+Maybe in the future it will ask if you want to download the newest version.

 	Version 1.1.2:
 		Changed output to Console to be a little bit more clear with what it is doing.
 For Example, the console will now tell you when it is making the